Girl from the North Country (musical): Musical numbers

-A 25-track, 2 CD collection of songs taken from Bob Dylan's original studio albums, entitled The Music Which Inspired Girl From The North Country: The Original Bob Dylan Recordings, was released in January 2018.
+A 25-track, 2-disc collection of songs taken from Bob Dylan's original studio albums, entitled The Music Which Inspired Girl from the North Country: The Original Bob Dylan Recordings, was released in January 2018.

 Reception

-In a five star review The Guardian described it as a "remarkable fusion of text and music", comparing its use of multiple storylines to Arthur Miller's The American Clock, and its narrator to Thornton Wilder's Our Town.
+In a five-star review, The Guardian described it as a "remarkable fusion of text and music", comparing its use of multiple story lines to Arthur Miller's The American Clock, and its narrator to Thornton Wilder's Our Town.
 "McPherson has created an astonishingly free-flowing production and the 19-strong cast, which includes three musicians, is so uniformly strong it is tough to pick out individuals.
 (They) use Bob's Dylan's back catalogue to glorious effect."

 The Independent said "The idea is inspired and the treatment piercingly beautiful," adding that "Two formidable artists have shown respect for the integrity of each other's work here and the result is magnificent."

 The Evening Standard called it "Beguiling and soulful and quietly, exquisitely, heartbreaking.
 This is, in short, a very special piece of theatre."

 The Sunday Express hailed the show as "A tribute and a triumph" and The Times declared it "An instant classic."

 The Observer praised the play, calling it "One of the most transporting shows I have seen in years.
 I came away feeling that Dylan has been writing not a series of songs but an unfolding chronicle."

 Variety called it "A loving homage with a neat turn of phrase and a tang in the air.
 When people sing, it's as if they pop the bonnets of their brains and let us look inside," concluding that "The blend slips down easy: enjoyable and soulful."

-On the occasion of the West End transfer Richard Williams wrote in The Guardian "The great achievement of Girl from the North Country, Conor McPherson's musical based on the work of Bob Dylan, lies in the ability of the writer-director and his musical supervisor, Simon Hale, to find shades of meaning within some of the songs that would surely surprise even Dylan himself, a famously protean interpreter of his own creations."
+On the occasion of the West End transfer, Richard Williams wrote in The Guardian "The great achievement of Girl from the North Country, Conor McPherson's musical based on the work of Bob Dylan, lies in the ability of the writer-director and his musical supervisor, Simon Hale, to find shades of meaning within some of the songs that would surely surprise even Dylan himself, a famously protean interpreter of his own creations."

 The Times awarded the play five stars calling it "a show that transports the soul."

-A five star review from the Financial Times said "It's original, beautiful and moving, combining the starkness of Steinbeck with haunting lyricism to create something restless, desperate, hopeful and sad."
+A five-star review from the Financial Times said "It's original, beautiful and moving, combining the starkness of Steinbeck with haunting lyricism to create something restless, desperate, hopeful and sad."